AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/search-assets.md

 Cuando los resultados son muchos recursos, [!DNL Experience Manager] muestra los primeros 100 en la vista de tarjeta y los 200 en la vista de lista.
 A medida que los usuarios se desplazan, se cargan más recursos.
 Esto es para mejorar el rendimiento.
 Vea una demostración en vídeo del [número de recursos mostrados](https://www.youtube.com/watch?v=LcrGPDLDf4o).

 A veces, es posible que vea algunos recursos inesperados en los resultados de búsqueda.
-Para obtener más información, consulte [resultados inesperados](#unexpectedresults).
+Para obtener más información, consulte [resultados inesperados](#unexpected-results).

-AEM puede buscar muchos formatos de archivo y los filtros de búsqueda se pueden personalizar para adaptarlos a sus necesidades comerciales.
-Póngase en contacto con los administradores para comprender qué opciones de búsqueda están disponibles para su repositorio de DAM y qué restricciones de inicio de sesión puede tener.
+[!DNL Experience Manager] puede buscar muchos formatos de archivo y los filtros de búsqueda se pueden personalizar para adaptarlos a sus necesidades comerciales.
+Póngase en contacto con su administrador para comprender qué opciones de búsqueda están disponibles para su repositorio de DAM y qué restricciones tiene su cuenta.

 <!--
-### Results with and without Enhanced Smart Tags {#withsmarttags}
+### Results with and without enhanced Smart Tags {#withsmarttags}

-By default, AEM search combines the search terms with an AND clause.
+By default, [!DNL Experience Manager] search combines the search terms with an AND clause.
 For example, consider searching for keywords woman running.
 Only the assets with both woman and running keywords in the metadata appear in the search results by default.
 The same behavior is retained when special characters (periods, underscores, or dashes) are used with the keywords.
 The following search queries return the same results:

 * `woman running`
 * `woman.running`
 * `woman-running`

 However, the query `woman -running` returns assets without `running` in their metadata.
-Using smart tags adds an extra `OR` clause to find any of the search terms as the applied smart tags.
+Using Smart Tags adds an extra `OR` clause to find any of the search terms as the applied smart tags.
 An asset tagged with either `woman` or `running` using Smart Tags also appear in such a search query.
 So the search results are a combination of,

 * Assets with `woman` and `running` keywords in the metadata (default behavior).